associatedpress/apdatacheck/docs/questions.md

 11. Are we okay with proliferating data files?

 12. Should we look into creating mocks for some of these data files?

+13. Should we create a module that, separately from _checking_ operations, does a preprocessing step on the data files (most likely guided by the person running it)?